theupdateframework/taps/candidate-snapshot-merkle-tap.md

 provided in timestamp.
 Removing these signatures will provide additional space savings for clients.

+Previous versions of snapshot Merkle metadata files using the current timestamp key must remain available to clients and auditors.
+The repository may store snapshot Merkle metadata files using consistent snapshots to facilitate access to previous Merkle trees.

 ## Merkle tree verification

 If a client sees the `merkle_root` field in timestamp metadata, they will use